smguilia/overview-1/platform-cli-api.md

 The {{site.data.keyword.cloud}} platform is composed of multiple services that work together to provide you with a consistent cloud experience.
 {: shortdesc}

+All platform components available in the {{site.data.keyword.cloud_notm}} console are also available through APIs and CLI.
+Any new capabilities that are initially released as APIs only will be represented in the {{site.data.keyword.cloud_notm}} console and CLI within 180 days of GA release.

 Use the following table to get an at-a-glance view of the command-line interface (CLI) commands and APIs that are associated with each platform service.